Removal from the Virgin and other lender panels: Why they do it and how to get reinstated

 • Failure to reapply to remain on the Virgin convincing panel

-• Breaches of Virgin conveyancing panel requirements
+• Breaches of Virgin conveyancing panel Terms and Conditions

 Top Tip: The best way to avoid the hassle of seeking Virgin panel reinstatement is to ensure that your firm is not removed off of the Virgin conveyancing panel in the first place.

-Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Virgin conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Virgin directly or via their preferred panel manager.
+Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Virgin conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Virgin directly or via their appointed panel manager.
 Any reinstatement application will have to be made by your firm.
 For the avoidance of doubt, Lexsure (or the Conveycentric Team) are in no way involved in managing the Virgin conveyancing panel.

 Related Pages